opfront/python-sdk/README.md

-# python-sdk
+# Python SDK for the Opfront API
-Python SDK for the Opfront API
+Head over to our [documentation portal](https://docs.opfront.ca) for installation instructions & documentation.